vrallis/some_user_handler/README.md

 # some_user_handler

 ### Some classes for a instragram copy cat I made for a uni porject.
-This code can generate random usernames with random passwords.
-Can register users, verify users (user login).
-All passwords are hashed and salted (SHA-256).
-Also has some basic validity checks for usernames and passwords.
+This code contains a user factory.
+An IO handler to handle tasks from the user database.
+Encrypts and salts passwords using SHA-256 encryption.
+Has a username and password validity checker and many more things.

 Names for user creation I got from here: https://github.com/aruljohn/popular-baby-names